Twin Peaks (band): Lookout Low

+Side A release and hiatus

+On July 3, 2020, the band released a 4-song EP titled Side A. Following its release, the band was largely inactive for several years, seeing no show announcements or new music releases for five years, though no official break-up or hiatus was ever announced.

+Reunion and Down In Heaven anniversary shows

+In November 2025, the band announced new dates at Chicago's Thalia Hall in May 2026 to commemorate the 10th anniversary of the release of Down in Heaven.
+The initial dates were May 14-15, 2026, which sold out in minutes.
+The band continued to announce shows over the next few days until 8 nights in May sold out, a Thalia Hall record for one band (May 14 - 21).

 Critical reception

 The band's musical style is regarded as a mixture of "'60s garage rock and the 2010s garage punk sound."
 Jayson Greene of Pitchfork stated that the band "spends half their time as a chugging power chord factory and half as a winsome power-pop band."
 The band's musical style on their debut album has been described as "sloppy, Replacements-inspired rock" while the band's second album features "a garage-rock sound that touches on everything from fuzz-soaked psychedelia and punk to ballads and baroque pop."
 The band's influences on the album include garage rock acts such as Black Lips, Jay Reatard, Ty Segall and The Strokes, and rock artists such as the Beatles, The Stooges, The Beach Boys, and the Rolling Stones.